hadiaandarleanplum/python_scripts/RubySeven Scripts/ReadMe.txt

 4. uploadUserProfileApi.py
 Uses https://us1.api.clevertap.com/1/upload.
 It will take in an account id and token and target the objectIds column in BadKs_Identity_ObjectID.csv.

 It will map the identity from profiles_with_identity_identity_error.csv to the corresponding objectId from BadKs_Identity_ObjectID.csv and push it to the correct profiles.
-Note that this will only work for profiles_with_identity_identity_error.csv, because you cannot push an objectId to another profile with an objectId using the api.
-It will upload it as a user property.
+Note that this will only work for profiles_with_identity_identity_error.csv, because you cannot push an objectId to another profile with an objectId using the api; it will upload it as a user property.

 Apps Completed: